fslev/cucumber-jutils/Readme.md

 Feature related documentation can be found [here](https://github.com/fslev/cucumber-jutils/wiki)

 # Tutorial
-Follow the [Cucumber Utils Tutorial](https://github.com/fslev/cucumber-jutils-tutorial) for a better picture on how this library should be used.
+Follow the [Cucumber JUtils Tutorial](https://github.com/fslev/cucumber-jutils-tutorial) for a better picture on how this library should be used.